Parrearra

 Parrearra has a typical household mix, with a lower-than-average median household size

-Family households constitute 69.2% of all households, including 22.6% couples with children, 36.9% couples without children, and 9.0% single parent families.
-Non-family households account for the remaining 30.8%, with lone person households at 28.1% and group households comprising 2.8%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.5.
+Family households account for 69.2% of all households, including 22.6% couples with children, 36.9% couples without children, and 9.0% single parent families.
+Non-family households constitute the remaining 30.8%, with lone person households at 28.1% and group households comprising 2.8%.
+The median household size is 2.2 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households